apalache-mc/apalache/docs/manual.md

   When using SELinux, you might have to use the modified form of `-v` option:
     `-v <your-spec-directory>:/var/apalache:z`
-- `apalache:0.6.0` is the docker container tag (the tool version to run)
+- `apalache/mc` is the APALACHE docker image name.
+By default, the `latest` stable version is used; you can also refer to a specific tool version, e.g., `apalache/mc:0.6.0`
 - `<args>` are the tool arguments as described in [Running the tool](#running).